 1,000 Books Before Kindergarten is a new Library program that encourages all Oconee county families and caregivers to read 1,000 books with their young children before they enter kindergarten.

 Studies have shown that families who start reading aloud to their children at birth help to strengthen their language skills and build their vocabulary - two important tools for beginning to learn to read when they enter kindergarten.

 - Drop by the Children's Information Desk, and take home your first reading log - or download the app!

 - Track Your Reading - Each time you read a book with your child, fill in a circle on the reading log.

-- When you get all the way to 1000, you'll receive a certificate and a special prize!
+- Read More Books!
+When you get all the way to 1000, you'll receive a certificate and extra special prize!

 For Families with Babies and Young Children

 This program is meant to take 3-5 years to complete, so if your child is almost ready for kindergarten, this might not be the right program for you.